wp-plugins/wp-ajaxify-comments/readme.txt

 = Does the plugin use any external libraries? =

-Yes, the plugin uses jQuery blockUI plugin (http://malsup.com/jquery/block/) to block the UI while the comment is sent to the server and to show popup overlays containing the error and info messages and jsuri (http://code.google.com/p/jsuri/) for query string manipulation.
+Yes, the plugin uses the following libraries:
+* jQuery blockUI plugin (http://malsup.com/jquery/block/) to block the UI while the comment is sent to the server and to show popup overlays containing the error and info messages
+* jsuri (http://code.google.com/p/jsuri/) for query string manipulation
+* jQuery Idle Timer plugin (https://github.com/mikesherov/jquery-idletimer) to detect when the user is "idle"

 = Known incompatibilities =